LoopKit/loopdocs/docs/loop-3/omnipod.md

 * Once you have a certificate, the *Omnipod 5 Support* row will show a green check mark

-If you do not have a certificate, you can get one at any time using this row.
+If you do not have a certificate, you can get one at any time without affecting your current pod session for all Pod Types by tapping on this row.
 Getting a certificate ahead of time is not required, but some people will feel more comfortable knowing the certificate is installed before they [Switch Pod Type](#switch-pod-type).

 * If your *Omnipod 5 Support* row shows a yellow warning badge, you can tap on it to request a certificate
 * **This one-time step requires internet access**
 * This certificate remains available for this app on this phone, even if you delete and reinstall the app